Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS with TPM2.0, Secure Boot and Refind.md

 	- ```
 	  # refind-install --preloader /usr/share/preloader-signed/PreLoader.efi
 	  ```
-	- After a reboot with Secure Boot enabled from the `UEFI` firmware menu, HashTool will launch and
+	- After a reboot with Secure Boot enabled from the `UEFI` firmware menu, HashTool will launch and it is needed to enroll the hash of rEFInd `loader.efi` and the kernel `vmlinuz-linux-zen`